monk-io/docs/docs/about/use-cases.md

 ## 4. Share & Maintain Your Stack

 Monk Hub is a new distribution system for open-source components and pre-build stacks.
 It features over 300 entries, with more being added constantly by our team and the community.

-You could help your favorite software gain traction by becoming a maintainer of the Hub repo.
-Or you could share your application's Kits for stars, exposure, and possibly revenue (we're exploring a marketplace model for paid Kits).
-Learn more about our [Publisher program](../community/publishers.md).

 ## 5. Save Time and Sanity